Boothroyden

 How Life Works Here

 Boothroyden is located in Blackpool.
 Crime is a significant concern, with 517 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 246 violent offences were recorded (48% of total).
 This level of crime reflects a high-footfall transit area rather than a typical residential street.
 Most everyday needs — supermarkets, pharmacies, and cafés — are within a reasonable walk.
-The nearest transport stop is 81m away (bus).
-Rail links may require a connecting journey.
+The closest is The Buttie Shop (fast food, 62m).
+Transport connections are strong, with rail and bus and tram links nearby.
+The nearest stop (Ormond Avenue) is 81m away.
 The median property price is £75,000.
 Based on 18 transactions recorded since 2014.
 Rented accommodation predominates.
-There are 2 schools within 2 km.
-Primary schools are nearby, though secondary options may require travel.
-The nearest school is just 180m away.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
-The profile suggests appeal to both first-time buyers and young professionals.
+This is not a family-friendly location.
+Despite schools being within 2 km, the high crime, noise and transit-oriented environment make it unsuitable for raising children.
+This street may particularly suit young professionals.
 Market indicators suggest an upward trend.
-Overall, this street scores 44 out of 100 for liveability, above the district average.
-The low safety score is the dominant factor affecting liveability here.
+This is a transit hub, not a residential neighbourhood.
+Functionality scores 56/100 (excellent access and transport), but liveability scores only 42/100.
+The extreme footfall, crime, and urban intensity make it unsuitable for settled living.
+It may work for short-term rentals, corporate lets, or professionals who prioritise location above all else — but for most people looking for a home, this is not the right street.

 Nearby Services (5 km)